adalundhe/dcrx-api/README.md

 DCRX_API_SECRET_KEY=testingthis # Initial secret used to hash user passwords.

 DCRX_API_AUTH_ALGORITHM=HS256 # Algorithm to use for hashing user passwords.

+DCRX_API_DATABASE_TRANSACTION_RETRIES=3 # Number of times to retry a failed transaction.
+Default is 3.

 DCRX_API_DATABASE_TYPE=sqlite # Type of database to use.
 Default is sqlite and options are mysql, asyncpg, and sqlite.